Corporate insolvency

 To present a winding-up petition, you must be owed money that is not paid or services that are not delivered as agreed.
 The company against which the petition is presented must be insolvent.

-This means that the company cannot pay or deliver as agreed.
-If the company does not want to pay – e.g. because of disagreement about an amount – the matter may possibly be settled by court-based mediation, collection proceedings in the bailiff’s court or a civil lawsuit.
+This means that the company cannot pay as agreed.
+If the company does not want to pay – e.g. because of disagreement on an amount – the matter may possibly be settled by court-based mediation, collection proceedings in the bailiff’s court, or as a civil lawsuit.

 An insolvent company can also petition to wind up itself.